London's last tram week: Background

 Electric trams were popular with Londoners, ridership was high and the system expanded rapidly.
 In 1911, two out of every three public transport journeys were made by tram.
 By 1914, the London tram network was the largest in Europe.
 In 1933, the London Passenger Transport Board (LPTB) was established to operate local public transport in London.
 The Board acquired 167 mi of track from the LCC, and a further 92 mi from other operators.

 But despite its popularity, the system suffered serious drawbacks.
 The routes were inflexible, and, because of the high capital costs involved, could not economically be extended to serve new suburbs.
 Maintenance of the tracks was also expensive.
 Trams were also seen as a cause of traffic congestion, especially in London's narrow streets.
+Sometimes the trams themselves were caught in congestion, for example if one broke down and none behind could pass it.
+Long hold-ups occurred every time there was an accident, for instance when the wheels of a horse-cart got trapped in the tram tracks on Westminster Bridge in 1937.
+Motorcyclists and car drivers also found the rails hazardous, particularly on rainy days.
 From the early 1920s, the trams faced competition from diesel buses, whose capital cost per seat was about half that of the trams and whose running cost per vehicle-mile (in London) was about 20% lower.

 In 1931, the LUT converted 17 mi to trolleybuses.
 These proved more popular than the trams, with ridership increasing by 25% on some of the routes.
-Between 1935 and 1940, the LPTB converted nearly all of the tram routes north of the Thames to trolleybuses.
+Between 1935 and 1940, the LPTB converted nearly all of the tram routes north of the Thames to trolleybuses, and several in south London too, including in Bexleyheath and Sutton.
 When the conversion programme was paused in 1940 because of World War II, the only tram routes remaining were those south of the Thames and three cross-river routes that used the Kingsway Tunnel.
+According to Prince Marshall, if it had not been for the war, trams would have disappeared from London's streets by 1945.